- What Does an Architect Do?

 11. Presentation / Exhibition

-It is intended that the winning, commended and other entries selected for exhibition will be exhibited at the 2020 RIAI Student Award Ceremony and Exhibition to take place in October 2020.
+It is intended that the winning, commended and other entries selected for exhibition will be exhibited at the 2021 RIAI Student Award Ceremony and Exhibition to take place at the RIAI Conference 2021.
 The exhibition of selected entries will clearly display the student’s name and their school of architecture or architectural technology.
 The copyright of all award entries for the purpose of publicity and exhibition rests with the RIAI.
 The copyright for all other purposes rests with the entrants.
-Students whose entries are short-listed for a prize/exhibition may be requested to submit a soft copy image of their entry.
+Students whose entries are short-listed for a prize/exhibition may be requested to submit a hard copy A1 board of the image of their entry.

 12. Terms and Conditions